decaporg/decap-cms/website/content/docs/widgets/markdown.md

 ![Markdown widget example](/img/widgets-markdown.png)

-_Please note:_ If you are building a site with certain static site generators, you may need to add a markdownify filter when you come to display the output.
-Consult with your static site generator's documentation for rendering markdown.
+_Please note:_ The markdown widget outputs a raw markdown string.
+Your static site generator may or may not render the markdown to HTML automatically.
+Consult with your static site generator's documentation for more information about rendering markdown.